sjaakp/yii2-dateline/README.md

 #### Instant Events ####

-These are the basic Events, having just one point in time. **Dateline** displays them as little pin icons.
+These are the basic Events, having just one point in time. **Dateline** displays them as dot icons.
 Only the above attributes are required.

 #### Duration Events ####